IDEA-Research/DINO-X-API/README.md

     <td>46.7</td>
     <td>38.5</td>
     <td>44.4</td>
+    <td><b>51.7</b></td>
   </tr>
 </tbody>
 </table>

-- **Performance**: DINO-X achieves mask AP scores of 37.9, 43.8, and 38.5 on the COCO, LVIS-minival, and LVIS-val **zero-shot** instance segmentation benchmarks, respectively.Compared to [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) and [Grounded SAM 2](https://github.com/IDEA-Research/Grounded-SAM-2), there is still a notable performance gap for DINO-X to catch up.
+- **Performance**: DINO-X achieves SOTA performance of 51.7 average mask AP on [SGinW zero-shot benchmarks](https://eval.ai/web/challenges/challenge-page/1931/overview).
+And DINO-X also achieves mask AP scores of 37.9, 43.8, and 38.5 on the COCO, LVIS-minival, and LVIS-val **zero-shot** instance segmentation benchmarks, respectively.Compared to [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) and [Grounded SAM 2](https://github.com/IDEA-Research/Grounded-SAM-2), there is still a notable performance gap for DINO-X to catch up.
 We will further optimize the segmentation performance in the future release.
 - **Efficiency**: Unlike Grounded SAM series, DINO-X significantly improves the segmentation efficiency by generating corresponding masks for each region without requiring multiple complex inference steps.
 - **Practical Usage**: Users can use the mask function of DINO-X based on their actual needs.
 If the users require simultaneously object segmentation and tracking, we recommend using the latest Grounded SAM 2 (DINO-X + SAM 2), which we have already implemented in [here](https://github.com/IDEA-Research/Grounded-SAM-2?tab=readme-ov-file#grounded-sam-2-video-object-tracking-demo-with-custom-video-input-with-dino-x).